tylertitsworth/5th-age-srd/Classes/Commander.md

 When the escalation die reaches 8, you gain 1d6 command points and can make recharge rolls for all your tactics.

+### Increase the Pressure

+Quick action

+Recharge 16+ after battle

+**Effect:** Increase the escalation die by 1.

+#### Champion Feat

+Until the end of your next turn, enemies cannot use abilities that interact with the escalation die, such as adding it to attack rolls or stealing it.

+### Last Stand

+Quick action

+Recharge 16+ after battle

+**Effect:** You and all nearby allies gain a +2 bonus to saving throws (including death saves) until the end of the battle, and two extra dice when using a recovery to heal.

+#### Champion Feat

+You also gain command points equal to your Charisma modifier.

 ### On Your Feet, Maggots

 Quick action